 A Collaborative Project at the Linux Foundation, the OpenDaylight project was founded in April, 2013, and announced its first release in February, 2014.
 In September of that year, the Linux Foundation launched Open Platform for NFV (OPNFV), leveraging the OpenDaylight SDN controller for the BootStrap/Get Started! project with the goal of enabling flexible technologies consisting of VNFs.
 This project has the potential to open a huge SDN market and strengthens the push to make OpenDaylight the standard open source SDN controller and the central point for converging new and legacy networks.

-Supporting that push is the OpenDaylight community, which is the largest among open source initiatives supporting SDN controllers.
+That push is powered by a community of OpenDaylight developers, which is the largest among open source initiatives supporting and providing documentation for SDN controllers.
 It has delivered its second stable release, “Helium,” which comes with a new user interface and a customizable installation process using the Apache Karaf container.
 The third release, “Lithium,” is currently in the works.

 In addition to community efforts towards an open source solution, well-known networking vendors such as Cisco and Brocade are building on OpenDaylight’s foundation, using its codebase to develop commercial versions of their controllers to enable SDN and NFV.
 Meanwhile, other vendors are proposing customization and commercial support for OpenDaylight-based SDN solutions.
 With these factors in mind, let’s take a look at SDN and NFV concepts and then move on to the OpenDaylight architecture.